The health benefits of religion: Are non-religious parents short-changing their kids?

 What’s more contentious is the idea that religion is intrinsically or uniquely beneficial for a person’s health and sense of well-being.

+The idea that faith causes people to enjoy better health.
+That prayer heals.
 That ritualized worship makes people happier or more satisfied with life.

 These claims have been used to argue that families should be encouraged to practice religion.
 Some people have even suggested that doctors should prescribe religious activities to their patients.

-Because most studies linking religion with good health--or life satisfaction--are correlational only.
+most studies linking religion with health and well-being report correlations only.
 They don’t tell us that religious

 causes improved health and life satisfaction.
 Does it follow that it's

 No. In fact, two recent studies suggest the contrary.
 The psychological perks and health benefits of religion may stem from the social support offered by religious communities.